 An undated photo albeit, from the track layout, it appears to be sometime between 1980 and 1982 with the down connection to the Washington line having been severed and link between the Ouston Junction line and what was Stella Gill severed as well.

 The Washington line was next to go following the closure of the Steelworks and, by 1984, most of the junction track work had gone.

-The photograph to the right is one of very I’ve seen that were taken from the bridge at the Washington end of the junction.
+The photograph above was taken from the the bridge at the Washington end of the junction.
 Despite it being a footbridge it does not appear to have been anywhere near as popular with photographers as the bridge at the other end of the junction.

 The two lines in the centre are sidings and the two at the extreme left are the lines to Washington.
 The sidings which, judging by the rust and the encroaching undergrowth, have been out of use for some time have already lost their connection to the Washington lines.
 Like the railway itself, the collection of buildings to the right have completely disappeared as has the bridge that the photograph was taken from.